Pelto/going-serverless-workshop/README.md

 ```

-### Application
+### Lambda Implementation

-The `UpdateScore` function will be triggered whenever there is a change in the `GameTable` table since we are listen to all events from that table.
+The `UpdateScoreFunction` will be triggered whenever there is a change in the `GameTable` table since we are listen to all events from that table.
 Those events may be when a new game is created, when a player has made a move, a game is finished (either there is a winner or it is a draw) but there is also an event if a game has been deleted from the table.
 For this reason, we create a small utility functions that filters the events to see whether or not there is a winner.
 If there is no winner, we can simply ignore the event since there is no need to update the score.
 Also note that a single event may contain updates of multiple DynamoDB records.

 ```
 function getWinners(event) {